 - Lead to more effective management of government agencies at a reduced cost.

 Federal agencies annually produce thousands of congressionally-mandated plans and reports, and some that were once useful can become outdated, duplicative, or less useful over time.
-Through the Government Performance and Results Act (GPRA) Modernization Act of 2010, Congress required Federal agencies to identify for elimination or consolidation plans and reports that are outdated or duplicative.
-In December 2012, agencies identified for Congress the linked list of plans and reports as potentially outdated, duplicative, or otherwise warranting modification.
-An updated list will be released later this spring.
+Through the Government Performance and Results Act (GPRA) Modernization Act of 2010, Congress required Federal agencies to identify for elimination or modification plans and reports that are outdated or duplicative.